Technologies of Reproduction and Representation

 This workshop will focus on medieval manuscripts and early print from northern Europe as technologies of reproduction and representation, considering representations of history and the Christian religion, representative politics, and modern representations of medieval books themselves through facsimile reproduction.

 "Technologies of Reproduction and Representation" will be offered in the morning and once in the afternoon, and space is limited.
 Please register for one session only.
-This is the listing for the afternoon session.
-Follow this link to register for the morning session: https://libcal.library.harvard.edu/calendar/main/technologies-of-reproduction-morning/.
+This is the listing for the morning session.
+Follow this link to register for the afternoon session: https://libcal.library.harvard.edu/calendar/main/technologies-of-reproduction-afternoon/.

 Workshop attendees are encouraged to attend Sonja's public lecture, "Representative Bodies: Mass Production and the Parliamentary Manuscript in Late Medieval England," on Monday, November 7, at 5:30 PM at Houghton Library.

 The workshop is held in Houghton Library's Hofer Classroom.
 Participants meet in lobby of the library.